-In April 2020, the EC issued a mandate to CEPT with the objective to amend the technical conditions for WAS/RLAN currently harmonised by Decision 2005/513/EC [5] on 5GHz WAS/RLAN as amended by Decision 2007/90/EC, in accordance with the outcome of WRC-19 and, as appropriate, with the results of assessment of possibilities for the usage of WAS/RLAN on board vehicles, aircraft, road vehicles (cars, buses), trains, etc., and feasibility of the usage of WAS/RLAN for Unmanned Aerial Systems (UAS) radio links.
+In April 2020, the EC issued a mandate to CEPT with the objective to amend the technical conditions for WAS/RLAN currently harmonised by Decision 2005/513/EC [5] on 5 GHz WAS/RLAN as amended by Decision 2007/90/EC, in accordance with the outcome of WRC-19 and, as appropriate, with the results of assessment of possibilities for the usage of WAS/RLAN on board vehicles, aircraft, road vehicles (cars, buses), trains, etc., and feasibility of the usage of WAS/RLAN for Unmanned Aerial Systems (UAS) radio links.
 CEPT approved its response to the EC Mandate in CEPT Report 79 [10].

-This amended ECC Decision distinguishes four specific use cases in order to regulate the different scenarios recognized as "indoor use": inside buildings, road vehicles, trains and aircraft.
+This amended ECC Decision distinguishes four specific use cases in order to regulate the different scenarios recognised as "indoor use": inside buildings, road vehicles, trains and aircraft.
 It also provides the option for administrations to allow for some limited outdoor usage in the band 5150-5250 MHz for non-fixed operations and for radio links to UAS.
+An additional amendment introduced a transition period for the operation of WAS/RLAN installations in large aircraft in the bands 5250-5350 MHz and 5470-5725 MHz (except in the frequency band 5600-5650 MHz), until 6 GHz WAS/RLAN equipment, as per ECC Decision (20)01 [11], is widely available on board aircraft.